Warsaw: Toponymy and names

 Warsaw's name in the Polish language is Warszawa.
 Other previous spellings of the name may have included: Warszewa, Warszowa, Worszewa or Werszewa.
-The exact origin of the name is uncertain and has not been fully determined.
+The exact origin and meaning of the name is uncertain and has not been fully determined.
 Originally, Warszawa was the name of a small fishing settlement on the banks of the Vistula river.
-One theory states that Warszawa means "belonging to Warsz", Warsz being a shortened form of the masculine Old Polish name Warcisław, which etymologically is linked with Wrocław.
+One hypothesis states that Warszawa means "belonging to Warsz", Warsz being a shortened form of the masculine Old Polish name Warcisław, which etymologically is linked with Wrocław.
 However the ending -awa is unusual for a large city; the names of Polish cities derived from personal names usually end in -ów/owo/ew/ewo (e.g. Piotrków, Adamów).

 Folk etymology attributes the city name to Wars and Sawa.
 There are several versions of the legend with their appearance.
 According to one version, Sawa was a mermaid living in the Vistula with whom fisherman Wars fell in love.
 The official city name in full is miasto stołeczne Warszawa ("The Capital City of Warsaw").